Healthdirect Free Australian health advice you can count on.

 What does caring for someone with dementia involve?

 Caregiving can be both rewarding and challenging.
-Some carers are in paid roles, but often carers are family or loved ones of the person with dementia.
-This is often unpaid.
-It involves managing many things every day.
-In some cases, this may include working or studying while you care for someone with dementia.
+Some carers are in paid roles.
+Often, carers are unpaid family members or loved ones of the person living with dementia.

-You may have different legal powers and responsibilities as a carer, depending on your role and relationship with the person you care for.
+Depending on your role and relationship with the person you care for, you may have different legal powers and responsibilities.
 This may also change over time as the condition of the person you care for changes.

 What support is available to a carer?

-If you are a carer, you can get support in your important and demanding role.
+If you are a carer, you can get support in this important and demanding role.

-It is important you ask for help — no one will know you need it unless you ask.
+It's important you ask for help — no one will know you need it unless you ask.
 Friends and family can be a great support.
 When they offer to help, accept it.
+This might mean:

 In-home care

-In-home care includes a range of services given at the home of someone with dementia to help them keep living there.
-Some examples of services include:
+In-home care includes a range of services given at the home of someone with dementia, including:

-• companion services — helping with supervision or recreational activities
+• companion services — help with supervision or recreational activities

 • personal care services — help with bathing, dressing and toileting